Struct atsamd_hal::pukcc::Pukcc

 encouraged to use cryptographically-secure random number

-more than once.
-Private key can be extracted from signatures generated with a poorly randomized / the samek
+generators.
+One should never use the same kmore than once.
+Private key can be extracted from signatures generated with a poorly randomized / the samekvalue.

 - A random number used for signature generation.
 It is heavily